Question: Why do I see stars?

-Some people see flashes or lines of light that often last up to 10 to 20 minutes.
-These flashes of light are generally caused by a spasm of blood vessels in the brain, called a "migraine."
+Some people see flashes or lines of light that last up to 10 to 20 minutes.
+These flashes of light are generally caused by a spasm of blood vessels in the brain, or migraine.
 If a headache follows the flashes, it is called a "migraine headache."
 If these flashes or lines of light occur without a headache, it is called an "ophthalmic migraine," or migraine without a headache.

 While usually harmless, frequent flashes of light can be a warning sign of something more serious.
 A comprehensive eye examination will be needed to determine the cause.